desmondknunoo/desmondknunoo/README.md

 This is the [live demo](https://brad-portfolio.netlify.app/) of the project.

-Credit to [SampurnaC](https://github.com/SampurnaC)for the template
+Thanks to [SampurnaC](https://github.com/SampurnaC) for the template.

 # desmond-portfolio